Cognizant-RDMAI/.github/CONTRIBUTING.md

-# Contributing

-Thank you for considering contributing to the model!
-We welcome contributions of all kinds and appreciate your interest in improving the project.
+## Contributor Guidelines

-Currently, there is no Contributor License Agreement provided for this project.
-By contributing to this project, you agreed to providing us permission to use and redistribute your contributions as part of the project.
-The team will consider comments and suggestions and incorporate as and when feasible and value adding.
+At this time, we do not provide a Contributor License Agreement (CLA).
+By submitting feedback or suggestions, you grant us permission to use and incorporate your input into the project, where appropriate.
+All contributions will be reviewed by the internal team, and only those deemed feasible and value-adding will be considered.

+## Reporting Issues
-If you encounter a bug or have a feature request, please contact the Cognizant partner to report an issue.
-When reporting an issue, please include:
+If you encounter a bug or have a technical concern, please report it by opening a GitHub Issue.
+When reporting, please include:

-- A clear and descriptive title.
+ - A clear and descriptive title
-- A detailed description of the problem or suggestion.
+ - A detailed explanation of the issue or suggestion
-- Steps to reproduce the issue (if applicable).
+ - Steps to reproduce the problem (if applicable)
-- Any relevant logs, screenshots, or error messages.
+ - Any relevant logs, screenshots, or error messages

+## Suggesting Enhancements
-We welcome suggestions for new features or improvements.
+We appreciate ideas for improving the model or the overall project.
 To suggest an enhancement:

-- A clear and descriptive title.
+ - Use a clear and concise title
-- A detailed explanation of the enhancement.
+ - Provide a detailed explanation of the suggestion
-- Any benefits or use cases for the enhancement.
+ - Describe the potential benefits or use cases
+ - Share any examples, references, or mockups if available

+## Code Contributions
+At this time, external code contributions are not permitted.

+For internal contributors:
+- Follow existing code structure and formatting practices
+- Use meaningful commit messages
+- Add comments where necessary, especially for non-trivial code logic

+FYI: The standard Git Hub code of conduct is included here for reference https://www.contributor-covenant.org/